Welcome to Prison Professors: Mitigation Specialists

 We know you’re busy, and we respect your limited time.
 Rather than inundate you with too much information, we’ll let you get to know us over the first week.
 You’ll learn how we help people that face challenges from government investigations, criminal charges, or any aspect of the criminal justice system.

-If you’re in a hurry, please use the following link to schedule a free appointment with a qualified member of our team.
+If you’re in a hurry, please use the following link to book a complimentary meeting with one of our mitigation specialists:

 Day 1 Email: Description of our YouTube channel and the types of videos we create to help people understand the criminal justice system and how decisions in business can lead to white-collar crime.

 Day 2 Email: Description of our audio podcast and the ways we use this platform to help people understand how to get the best outcomes if they’re facing a government investigation or challenge in the criminal justice system.

 Day 3 Email: Description of the courses we offer through Compliance Mitigation to help people that want risk-mitigation strategies to avoid entanglement with the criminal justice system.

 Day 4 Email: Description of our books and why those resources help the people we strive to serve.

 Day 6 Email: Descriptions of the work we do to teach and inspire people in jails and prisons across America.

 Day 7 Email: Descriptions of the ancillary consequences of mass incarceration and tips on best-practices you can use to get a great outcome at different stages of the proceedings.

-Through those initial seven emails, we hope that you’ll find Compliance Mitigation a valuable resource.
+Through those initial seven emails, we hope that you’ll find our team a valuable resource.
 Although you can unsubscribe from the automated sequence at any time, we hope that you’ll stay enrolled so that we can send you our weekly newsletter that apprises you of our work for the week.